 Illustrated in M. Pendergrast, 'The Fibre Arts' in D.C.
 Starzecka (ed), 'Maori: Art and culture', London, British Museum Press, 1998, p.126, fig. 85.
 The caption is:

 'Plaited garments, kahahu raranga, are very rare in museum collections and apparently not described by early visitors.
 They may have always been uncommon.
 The dress cloak pictured is made in four vertical panels, with decorative fringes added at the joins and edges.
-A note in the museum register describes it as 'Middle dress of a NZ chief, given to J. Everett by Mr White, a missionary' (possibly Francis White, who arrived in New Zealand in 1835 and died in 1877).'This cloak has been described in a research study by Margaret Jackson 2012.
+A note in the museum register describes it as 'Middle dress of a NZ chief, given to J. Everett by Mr White, a missionary' (possibly Francis White, who arrived in New Zealand in 1835 and died in 1877).'This cloak has been described in a research study by Margaret Jackson 2012 and modern interpretation of this cloak has been created.

 The panels are joined using one join - on the outside which ensures that the cloak is smooth to wear.
 The cloak was made by a very skilled weaver.